2016CA657/GitLab/README.md

 # FirstLab
-The first lab should get you used to getting code from github, creating your own repository and submitting code.
+The first lab should get you used to getting code from gitLab, creating your own repository and submitting code.